With host Leon Bibb on Someone New, WNBC-TV, New York City, Jan. 4, 1970.

 “It has turned out to be a real find,” says Cochrane.
 In his Sept.
 2017 article on the group for CultureCatch.com, he notes: “They possess...a stunning back-bone of considered song-craft.
 Had they fared better at the hands of time, they would now undoubtedly be revered as innovators.”

-Cochrane’s praise energized the Children of Rain to assemble a collection from the group’s library of existing work that has survived more than 50 years, including the technological analog-to-digital transition.
-The 9-song album, Revisited, was released worldwide in December 2017 for digital downloading and streaming on iTunes, Amazon, Apple Music, Spotify, Pandora, and other internet outlets.
+Cochrane’s praise energized the Children of Rain to assemble a collection from the group’s library of existing work that has survived more than 50 years.
+The 9-song album, Revisited, was released worldwide in December 2017.

 The 1968-69 folk-rock group from New York City released “Makes You Wanna Sigh” backed by “Once There Was A Child” on Philips Records (40620) in June 1969.
-Produced by Vic Millrose and Alan Bernstein, the band featured former Children of Rain vocalists Pam and Alan Ross, along with guitarist Frank Fuchs, bassist Mike Ekster, and drummer Steve Turok.
-In early 1968, through assistance from legendary radio personality Jim Ameche, Pam and Alan, newly married, met producers Vic Millrose and Alan Bernstein, New York songwriters who had written hits for such diverse artists as Frank Sinatra (“Yellow Days”) and Gary Puckett & the Union Gap (“This Girl Is A Woman Now.”)
+Produced by Vic Millrose and Alan Bernstein—New York songwriters of “Yellow Days” (Frank Sinatra) and “This Girl Is A Woman Now” (Gary Puckett & the Union Gap)—the band featured former Children of Rain vocalists Pam and Alan Ross, along with guitarist Frank Fuchs, bassist Mike Ekster, and drummer Steve Turok.

 “Our Dot record had failed to chart and we were looking forward to trying something different with the production team of Millrose-Bernstein,” says Alan.
-“Philips Records, it turned out, was interested in signing us—not as a duet but as a group, now that folk-rock bands were securely in the pop mainstream."
+“Philips, it turned out, was interested in signing us—not as a duet but as a group, now that folk-rock bands were securely in the pop mainstream."
 The group was short-lived, disbanding in August of ’69, when Pam and Alan relocated to Nashville to further their music career.
-Former Children of Rain member Denis Meacham wrote the group’s A-side single “Makes You Wanna Sigh,” playing slide guitar on the cut, as well as second guitar on “Red Corduroy”—scheduled to be the group’s second release on Philips but jettisoned when Pam and Alan moved to Nashville.

 A favorite anecdote of the group was the night in late ’68 they were rehearsing in a third-floor studio of Mercury Records in New York City when, after roughly an hour, Jimi Hendrix shockingly emerged from the studio’s darkened control room.
 “Hey, y’all,” said the rock legend, with a big smile.
 “Sounds good what you got goin’ on here!”
 Hendrix had snuck away to nap in between sessions down the hall, where he was producing fellow Philips artists the Hamilton Face Band.
 For a full take on the odd but exhilarating incident, visit Alan’s blog.

-In celebration of the group's 50th anniversary of its sole release on Philips, the six-song album "Ross Legacy," including both sides of the Philips single plus four previously unreleased studio cuts, was released in November 2019 and is available at all internet record stores and digital streaming outlets.
+In celebration of the group's 50th anniversary of its sole release on Philips, the six-song album "Ross Legacy," including both sides of the Philips single plus four previously unreleased studio cuts, was released in November 2019.